SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Details

 Due to geometric and loading symmetry, only the right half of the sheet with a thickness~$t$ was modeled.
 The die and punch were idealized as rigid circular segments with a shared radius~$r$.
 Additionally, a rigid blank holder comprising an arc and a straight segment was positioned $0.1\ \mathrm{mm}$ above the sheet to maintain contact and restrain vertical motion.
 The required sheet length was determined by the support span~$l$, enabling material flow toward the center in response to the downward motion of the punch.

 The sheet was discretized using bilinear, plane-strain quadrilateral elements with reduced integration and hourglass control (Abaqus element type CPE4R).
 A prior mesh convergence study indicated that accurate simulation results require a minimum of 10 element rows across the sheet thickness.
-The element size was fixed at $0.125 \times 0.1\ \mathrm{mm}$ to ensure a uniform aspect ratio, constraining the sheet thickness to $t > 1\ \mathrm{mm}$.

 The sheet material was modeled as elastoplastic with von Mises plasticity and linear isotropic hardening.
 The following properties were assigned: Young’s modulus of 210 GPa, Poisson’s ratio of 0.3, yield stress of 410 MPa, and hardening modulus of 2268 MPa.